How to Build a Year Round Capsule Wardrobe: 20 Pieces

 Be it the 18th-century slop shop or modern fast fashion store, the democratization of fashion has resulted in a snowballing environmental crisis.
 This is mainly because cheap clothing is ubiquitous, and in the absence of labor or environmental laws, the demand for it can be manufactured indefinitely.

 And manufactured it is.
 Fast fashion runs on artificial desire.
 Brands forge a sense of artificial scarcity and FOMO to market their products, curating a false sense of urgency via last-minute sales, updating collections weekly, and advertising their products heavily with aspirational content.
-After all, the goal was never to clothe people – it was to keep them buying.

 Philosopher Herbert Marcuse argued that corporations don’t just sell products.
 Rather, they manufacture desire itself, imposing “false needs” that serve profit over human or collective wellbeing.
-Disposable clothing is perhaps his theory’s most literal proof.
+Disposable clothing is, perhaps, his theory’s most literal proof.

 Ultimately, the very ethos of fast fashion, “of the people, for the people, by the people”, is inherently against the planet.

-Vote With Your Wardrobe
+To Combat Fast Fashion, Vote With Your Wardrobe

 In a world of disposable clothing, resistance is quieter than you’d think.
 The fast fashion machine may run on rapid production and manufactured desire, but it runs on your purchases.
-You have more power than the price tag suggests — and your currency is natural fabrics: wool, linen, and organic cotton, timeless style, and the quiet refusal to buy something you don’t need.
+You have more power than the price tag suggests, and your currency is natural fabrics: wool, linen, and organic cotton, timeless style, and the quiet refusal to buy something you don’t need.

 Buy less, but better.
 Build an intentional, year-round capsule wardrobe – that is, a collection of versatile, lasting pieces.
 The antithesis of everything fast fashion sells, it encapsulates all that you truly wear, be it a well-cut blazer, a few quality basics, shoes built to last, or fabrics that age gracefully rather than pill after two washes.
 Every mindful purchase is a small withdrawal from the commons tragedy.
 A vote, however modest, for a different kind of fashion.